frankfeder/Dekho_Heroku/README.md

 What are the most significant factors that determine a car's value?
 Do cars that use diesel fuel lose value more quickly as vehicle mileage increases?

 ## Technologies Used

+Python, Machine learning, HTML and PostgresSQL

 ### Data Cleaning and Analysis
 Pandas will be used to clean the data.
 All data manipulation will be performed in Python.

 ### Machine Learning
-SciKit-Learn's linear regression model package will be used to create a machine learning model.
+SciKit-Learn's linear regression model package and Classification model will be used to create a machine learning model.

 ### Data Storage
 PostgreSQL will be used to host the tables of the database.

+### Summary Analysis

+Our Analysis for this segment was based on what are other models that we can use during our prediction.
+For this time we have decided to use a classification model to predict “price bins” based on each records features instead of linear regression which was initially being used.
+We are also pursuing K-nearest neighbor and decision tree models.